 The SENDCo / Inclusion Manager- Miss A Lowes

-- Developing and reviewing the school’s SEND policy
+- Supporting with the development and review of the Trust’s SEND policy

 - Coordinating all the support for children with special educational needs or disabilities (SEND)